hylkevds/DocsTest/docs/workshop/deploy/1_CreatingEntities.md

 # Creating New Entities

 The OGC SensorThings API does not just allow you to read data, it is possible to create, update and delete all data too.
+As an exercise we'll create the data model for a temperature sensor in our kitchen.

 ## Creating basic entities